JuGid/automatic-breadcrumbs/docs/index.md

-# Jugid Automatic Bundle Documentation
+# Automatic Breadcrumbs Bundle Documentation
-This bundle helps you creating automatic and non-automatic breadcrumbs for your Symfony project This file is its documentation.
+This bundle helps you creating automatic and manual breadcrumbs for your Symfony project.

 ## Usage
 This bundle helps you to create breadcrumbs for your user in two ways : Automatic and Manual.